 Storing secrets

-The configuration.yaml file is a plain-text file, thus it is readable by anyone who has access to the file.
-The file contains passwords and API tokens which need to be redacted if you want to share your configuration.
-By using !secrets you can remove any private information from you configuration files.
+you can remove any private information from you configuration files.
 This separation can also help you to keep easier track of your passwords and API keys.
-As they are all stored at one place and no longer spread across the configuration.yaml file or even multiple yaml files if you split up your configuration.
+As they are all stored at one place and no longer spread across the configuration.yaml

 Using secrets.yaml

-The workflow for moving private information to secrets.yaml is very similar to the splitting of the configuration.
-Create a secrets.yaml file in your Home Assistant configuration directory.
+is very similar to the splitting of the configuration.
+Create a secrets.yaml

-The entries for password and API keys in the configuration.yaml file usually looks like the example below.
+The entries for password and API keys in the configuration.yaml

 http: